chuckstack/pg-workflow/readme.md

 - We will call these records: workflow 'types'.
 - Luckily for you, this project creates most of the types you need during installation.
 - Workflow types are important because they help developers write code against workflow concepts - not individual workflow processes.
 Said another way, they help developers write as little code as is possible to be used as broadly across as many workflow scenarios as is possible.
-- Workflow rypes are important because you can create actual names/values inside your process that have more meaningful context.
+- Workflow types are important because you can create actual names/values inside your process that have more meaningful context.
 For example: a state type = 'started' can be renamed to a state = 'drafted' in the context of document approval.
 - Workflow types are important because you can have multiple names/values for the same type.
 For example: a state type = 'started' can exist as multiple states = 'drafted' and 'peer review' where both states logically represent the 'started' state type.
 - Types act as a menu to help you create your workflow processes.
 - Here are the types: